kimaust/openai-gpt3-chatbot/README.md

 You will need to set the environment variable **OPENAI_API_KEY** to your OpenAI API key.

 # Configuration
-You can configure your bot's name and the initial prompt to sent to your bot in the bot_name.txt and initial_prompt.txt file in the data folder, respectively.
+You can configure your bot's name and the initial prompt to sent to your bot in the data/bot_name.txt and data/initial_prompt.txt file, respectively.
 By default, the maximum number of latest messages that will be kept during the conversation is 5.
-You can increase this limit by providing a value for the max_message_count in the User class's __init__.
+You can increase this limit by providing a value for the max_message_count in the User class's \_\_init\_\_.
 But of course, it will deplete your tokens faster with higher limit as you chat for longer.

 # Caveat
-Note that the initial prompt in the initial_prompt.txt file is inserted to your message each time you send along with chat history.
+Note that the initial prompt in the data/initial_prompt.txt file is inserted to your message each time you send along with chat history.
 You may consider fine-tuning the model if your initial prompt is getting really long to avoid wasting tokens in such case.

 # Demo
 You can run the direct conversation demo using the following command: